How to Design a Network for a Small Business

-1. Local Area Network (LAN) — This design type connects local devices, or devices that are in close proximity like in an office building.
+- Local Area Network (LAN): This design type connects local devices, or devices that are in close proximity like in an office building.
 The most typical type of connection using LAN is an Ethernet connection.

-2. Wide Area Network (WAN) — This design type connects devices (nodes) that are farther apart — perhaps even by miles.
+- Wide Area Network (WAN): This design type connects devices (nodes) that are farther apart—perhaps even by miles.
 This is common with city and government network applications.

-3. Metropolitan Area Network (MAN) — This design type is built for schools and city-wide networking.
+- Metropolitan Area Network (MAN): This design type is built for schools and city-wide networking.

-4. Personal Area Network (PAN) — Home offices utilize this type of network to connect multiple nodes, such as computers, mobile phones, notepads, printers and fax machines.
+- Personal Area Network (PAN): Home offices utilize this type of network to connect multiple nodes, such as computers, mobile phones, notepads, printers, and fax machines.

-5. Campus Area Network (CAN) — This design type connects LANS within a specific geographic area — usually schools.
+- Campus Area Network (CAN): This design type connects LANS within a specific geographic area—usually schools.

-* Note: It’s always a good idea to plan ahead for network growth that accounts for two to three years of growth so your data storage needs are met.
+* Note: IIt’s always a good idea to plan ahead for network growth that accounts for two to three years of company growth so your future needs are more easily met.

 How to Prevent Computer Security Vulnerabilities

 Sharing files and software is vital to your clients' businesses.
 Protecting their data is an integral part of daily operations.
 No matter what the design, an unencrypted network connection and outdated software leaves the network vulnerable to malware, phishing, proxies, spyware, adware, botnets, and spam—all of which can cripple or disable the entire business.

 - Use complex passwords to encrypt the network traffic through wireless encryption protocols (WEPs).

 - Set authorization access and restrictions to certain employees through programming.

 - Utilize a VPN to enable remote computer access.

 - Set up a “guest” network for other wireless users.

 - Ensure the network, security, and virus protection software are up to date.